callawaycloud/llm-apex-agents/README.md

 ## Logging

 Currently there is some primitive logging place to an Object call `Agent_Log__c`.

-## Contributing

-The easiest way to contribute at this stage is to create new "AgentTools" (PR's welcome!) and experiment to see what this thing can do.
+Agent steps fire Agent_Event__e immediate platform events, which result in the log being updated in realtime.

-Other improvements:
+## Other Planned Improvements:

-- [ ] refactor API tokens to use named credentials
+- [ ] ask for permission to run actions
-- [ ] improve observability (lwc component?)
 - [ ] suspend/reanimate agent
-- [ ] LWC Chat Frontend
 - [ ] Support for Few Shot prompts
 - [ ] Support for long term memory
 - [ ] add tests (have agent write them)
 - [ ] use GPT-3.5 to reduce returned tokens to agent
     - `{thought/reasoning} {action_result}`
+- [x] refactor API tokens to use named credentials
+- [x] improve observability (lwc dashboard)
+- [x] LWC Chat Frontend (first pass)

+## Contributing

+The easiest way to contribute at this stage is to create new "AgentTools" (PR's welcome!) and experiment to see what this thing can do.